 Verdict: The Autel MK808 is an excellent mid-price option for repair professionals.
 While it lacks more advanced coding functions, its rugged, accurate diagnostics greatly value the money.Check Price at Amazon

 6. Launch X431 V+ Professional Automotive Diagnostic Scanner

 For most hobbyists, the Launch X431 V+ is more scan tool than you’ll need.
 Since it’s designed for professionals, non-experts may find the included instructions a bit confusing at first.
-Having said that, advanced DIY-ers will appreciate the range of reset functions and will find the tool intuitive to use, with a large built-in memory for storing vehicle information.
-It also comes with 2 years of free updates and costs about $400/year to update after that, so it has a lower ongoing cost than other professional automotive tools.
+Having said that, advanced DIY-ers will appreciate the range of reset functions and will find the tool intuitive to use, with large built-in memory for storing vehicle information.
+It also comes with two years of free updates and costs about $400/year to update after that, so it has a lower ongoing cost than other professional automotive tools.